gtw123/ShenzhenMod/README.md

 ### Linux

 * First, back up your SHENZHEN I/O save files.
 This is **strongly** recommended as there is a risk that using this mod may corrupt your save files.
 Make a copy of `$HOME/.local/share/SHENZHEN IO/` and put it somewhere safe.
-* Install Mono if you don't already have it.
-Run `mono --version` to check.
-Version 5.0 or later is recommended.
 * Download and unzip the latest ShenzhenMod release from https://github.com/gtw123/ShenzhenMod/releases.
 * Run `mono ShenzhenMod.exe`
 * Follow the steps to install the mod.